 Another positive takes place during the order process – all the lens options and prices are laid out on one page, with helpful (concise while remaining informative) mouseover “?” bubbles beside each one.
 Most of the selection is done via check-boxes, and the way it’s laid out feels very up-front when it comes to what you’re getting and the cost.

 All is not perfect however – I did come across a downside which really rubs me the wrong way.
 On the main page they have the “BBB Accredited Business” logo at the bottom.
 Problem is, they’re not BBB accredited.
 Now, I’m all for trying to make the customer feel comfortable, but this feels really shady.
 I hate shady.
-I believe they may have been BBB-accredited once upon a time, but they certainly haven’t been for the last year or so.
+They were BBB-accredited once upon a time, but they certainly haven’t been for some time now.

 As mentioned above, the glasses start at $6.95, and there is a healthy selection at that price.
 There are far more frames available at higher price points as well, but I’m happy to see that the $6.95 selection does actually feel like a selection rather than a bait-and-switch.
 The frame selection overall is quite good, and most types (aside from Designer) can be found for under $50 – most being well spread out in the $25-40 price range.
 This includes metal, plastic, rimless, sport, flexlite, titanium, etc. Frames are each listed in 1 color.
 Where they have multiple colors offered for a frame, the frame is simply listed more than once.